RubyaAfrin/LogAnomaliesDetectionDL/README.md

 You may see the License at https://github.com/afrin110203/AnomaliesDetectionOSSDL/blob/main/LICENSE
 ## Contributing
 We greatly appreciate any contribution to this project.
-Before creating a new issue or pull request, please read the contribution guidelines and policies in [CONTRIBUTING] (https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/CONTRIBUTING.md) file.
+Before creating a new issue or pull request, please read the contribution guidelines and policies in [CONTRIBUTING](https://github.com/afrin110203/LogAnomaliesDetectionDL/blob/main/CONTRIBUTING.md)file.